blockfirm/pine-payment-server/README.md

     {
-        "id": "", (string) The ID of the contact (not user ID) "address": "" (string) Pine address of the contact "createdAt": "" (date) When the contact was added },
+        "id": "", (string) The ID of the contact (not user ID) "address": "" (string) Pine address of the contact "createdAt": 1550706061 (integer) When the contact was added (unix timestamp) },
     ...
 ]